markdown-all-in-one/docs/docs/decisions/markdown-syntax-and-flavors.md

----
-title: 'Markdown syntax and flavors'
+# Markdown syntax and flavors
----

 ## Overview